 Going to Court

-Most separating and divorcing couples never go to court.
-Even when a court case is started, most family cases settle before they reach trial.
-Instead, families come to an agreement on their own, often with the help of lawyers or through mediation.
+Most families never go to court.
+Even when a court case is started, most family cases do not reach trial.
+Many families come to an agreement on their own or using consensual dispute resolution.

-Sometimes you have no option but to go to court.
+Sometimes you must go to court.
 For example, if there are concerns about family violence, the court may need to make a protection order to protect one family member from another family member.

-Before you decide to go to court, we recommend you talk to a family lawyer, who can advise you on options available.
+Before you decide to go to court, we recommend you talk to a family justice counsellor or a lawyer, who can give you information about your options.

-If the best option is going to court, you can choose to have a lawyer represent you or choose to represent yourself.
+If court is the best option, you can choose to have a lawyer represent you or choose to represent yourself.